Sky or Virgin Media: which is better?

 Better set top boxes

-The basic advantage with both is more space to store recorded TV shows: one Terabyte (TB) of storage is enough to store about 500 hours of content in standard definition, although Sky claim their 2TB box can store up to 1180 hours of SD programming.
+The obvious advantage with both is more space to store recorded TV shows: one Terabyte (TB) of storage is enough to store about 500 hours of content in standard definition, although Sky claim their 2TB box can store around 1,000 hours of SD programming.

 - Record three channels at once

 - Streaming doesn't share the broadband connection so won't slow down other internet use